ArtifactDB/gobbler/README.md

 ### Storage quotas

-**gypsum**-like storage quotas are not yet implemented.
+🚧🚧🚧 **gypsum**-like storage quotas are not yet implemented. 🚧🚧🚧

 Each project's current usage is tracked in `{project}/..usage`, which contains a JSON object with the following properties:
 - `total`: the total number of bytes allocated to user-supplied files (i.e., not including `..`-prefixed internal files).

-## Making requests
+## Reading from the registry

+The Gobbler expects to operate on a shared filesystem, so any applications on the same filesystem should be able to directly access the world-readable registry via the usual system calls.
+This is the most efficient access method as it avoids any data transfer.

+That said, some support is provided for remote applications.
+We can obtain a listing of the registry by performing a GET request to the `/list` endpoint of the Gobbler API.
+This accepts some optional query parameters:

+- `path`, a string specifying a relative path to a subdirectory within the registry.
+  The listing is performed within this subdirectory.
+  If not provided, the entire registry is listed.
+- `recursive`, a boolean indicating whether to list recursively.
+  Defaults to false.

+The response is a JSON-encoded array of the relative paths within the registry or one of its requested subdirectories.
+If `recursive=true`, all paths refer to files; otherwise, paths may refer to subdirectories, which are denoted by a `/` suffix.

+Any file of interest within the registry can then be obtained via a GET request to the `/fetch/{path}` endpoint, where `path` is the relative path to the file inside the registry.
+Once downloaded, clients should consider caching the files to reduce future data transfer.

+For a Gobbler instance, the location of its registry can be obtained via a GET request to the `/info` endpoint.
+This can be used to avoid hard-coded paths in the clients.

+## Modifying the registry

 ### General instructions

 The Gobbler requires a "staging directory", a world-writeable directory on the shared filesystem.
 Users submit requests to the Gobbler by writing a JSON file with the request parameters inside the staging directory.
 Each request file's name should have a prefix of `request-<ACTION>-` where `ACTION` specifies the action to be performed.

-Once this file is written, users should perform a POST request to the Gobbler API to trigger execution;
+Once this file is written, users should perform a POST request to the `/new/{request}` endpoint, where `request` is the name of the request file inside the staging directory.
-this will return a JSON response that has at least the `status` property (either `SUCCESS` or `FAILED`).
+The endpoint will return a JSON response that has at least the `status` property (either `SUCCESS` or `ERROR`).
 For failures, this will be an additional `reason` string property to specify the reason;
 for successes, additional properties may be present depending on the request action.

+For a Gobbler instance, the location of its staging directory can be obtained via a GET request to the `/info` endpoint.
+This can be used to avoid hard-coded paths in the clients.

 ### Creating projects (admin)

 Administrators are responsible for creating new projects within the registry.
-This is done using the write-and-rename paradigm to create a file with the `request-create_project-` prefix.
-This file should be JSON-formatted with the following properties:
+This is done by creating a file with the `request-create_project-` prefix, which should be JSON-formatted with the following properties:

 - `project`: string containing the name of the new project.
   This should not contain `/`, `\`, or `.`.